Gumpy-Q/MALscrap-suite/README.md

 * Score correlation to popularity
 * Length of anime aired (New production & Production continuing release)

+### Use it to your heart content but...
+Please leave the credits on the plots if you want to share them

 ### Example of results

 ![Evolution of the anime production from 1970 to 2021](https://github.com/Gumpy-Q/MALscraPy/blob/main/Plots/year_evolution1970-2020.png?raw=true)